Irish Chicken with Cabbage and Potatoes

 Instructions

-- Sauté cabbage in excess fat for 2-3 minutes until wilted.
+- Sauté chopped cabbage in the same pan until wilted.

-- Add potatoes, onions, and chicken stock; mix well.
+- Add sliced potatoes and onions along with chicken stock; mix well.

 Nutrition